Authentic Colombia: Jardin

-We arrived there on a rainy night, after a long day on a bus.
+We arrived at this colorful and unique town on a rainy night, after a long day on a bus.

 Firstly we jumped out in the middle of the town, where the bus station was located.